Exploring Gender-Based Violence and Reproductive Health Access in Crisis

 Reproductive Health Care, a Fundamental Human Right

 Reproductive health is a fundamental human right recognized by international frameworks like the Committee on the Elimination of Discrimination against Women (CEDAW).
 Women’s sexual and reproductive health is intrinsically linked to multiple human rights, such as the right to life, freedom from torture, health, privacy, education, and non-discrimination.
-Both the Committee on Economic, Social, and Cultural Rights (CESCR) and the CEDAW have explicitly stated that women’s right to health encompasses their sexual and reproductive health (CESCR General Comment No. 14; CEDAW General Recommendation No. 24).
+Both the Committee on Economic, Social, and Cultural Rights (CESCR) and the CEDAW have explicitly stated that women’s right to health encompasses their sexual and reproductive health (UN Committee on the Elimination of Discrimination Against Women, 1999; UN Economic and Social Council, 2000).
 Violations of women’s sexual and reproductive health (SRH) and rights often stem from deeply in-built patriarchal beliefs that value women primarily for their reproductive abilities.
-These beliefs lead to early and closely spaced pregnancies, often to produce male offspring, causing severe health consequences; women who are infertile frequently face ostracism and human rights violations (WHO, 2020).
+These beliefs lead to early and closely spaced pregnancies, often to produce male offspring, causing severe health consequences, and women who are infertile frequently face ostracism and human rights violations.

-Reproductive health directly impacts individuals’ autonomy over their bodies and life choices and intersects with various forms of gender violence (GV), significantly affecting overall physical health and social, economic, and psychological well-being.
-Moreover, cultural norms and societal expectations around reproduction often perpetuate harmful practices and stigmas, making official policies and legal backing for reproductive rights essential.
-It is accepted globally that access to comprehensive reproductive health services empowers women; specifically, to pursue education, careers, and personal goals, contributing to gender equality.
-The Beijing Platform for Action asserts that “the human rights of women include their right to have control over and decide freely and responsibly on matters related to their sexuality, including sexual and reproductive health, free of coercion, discrimination and violence” (United Nations, 1995).
-Hence, reproductive health is a central issue for gender justice, and addressing reproductive health is crucial not only for providing necessary services but also for dismantling structural inequalities that perpetuate GV; justifying its own chapter in discussions on gender justice.
+Reproductive health directly impacts individuals’ autonomy over their bodies and life choices and intersects with various forms of Gender-Based Violence (GBV), significantly affecting overall physical health and social, economic, and psychological well-being.
+Moreover, cultural norms and societal expectations around reproduction often perpetuate harmful practices and stigmas, making policies and legal backing for reproductive rights essential.
+It is accepted globally that access to comprehensive reproductive health services empowers women specifically, to pursue education, careers, and personal goals, contributing to gender equality.
+The Beijing Platform for Action asserts that “the human rights of women include their right to have control over and decide freely and responsibly on matters related to their sexuality, including sexual and reproductive health, free of coercion, discrimination and violence” (UN Women, 1995).
+Hence, reproductive health is a central issue for gender justice, and addressing reproductive health is crucial not only for providing necessary services but also for dismantling structural inequalities that perpetuate GBV, justifying its own chapter in discussions on gender justice.

 What is Reproductive Justice?

-Reproductive justice rights are the right to have a child, the right not to have a child, and the right to parent a child or children in safe and healthy environments.
+The Reproductive Justice are the right to have a child, the right to not have a child, and the right to parent a child or children in safe and healthy environments.
 Reproductive justice is the human right to maintain personal bodily autonomy, have or not have children as desired, and parent the children we have in safe and sustainable communities.
 But pandemics often lead to breakdowns of social infrastructures, compounding existing weaknesses and conflicts.
-Existing gender inequalities are worsened by pandemic situations; for example, increasing the exposure of children and women to harassment and sexual violence when they attempt to procure necessities such as water, food, and firewood (UNFPA, 2020b).
+Existing gender inequalities are worsened by pandemic situations; for example, increasing the exposure of children and women to harassment and sexual violence when they attempt to procure necessities such as water, food, and firewood (UN Population Fund, 2020b).

 Access to Reproductive Health Care Services During the Pandemic and Measures Taken